rajansagarwal/gardening/content/notes/home/garden.md

 I realized how unconducive for permanence my past notes were.
 I literally have too much bookmark managers + mind dumps *(thanks Apple Notes, Telegram, Messenger, Mem.ai for keeping up with me)*.

+This digital garden serves as my **personal knowledge management** system.
+I'm a really forgetful person who tends to highlight stuff and tbh rarely comes back to them! 😪 I want to overcome the [forgetting curve](notes/sources/books/book-notes/forgetting-curve.md) because there's so much to learn and love. 🌸

+---

 ## What's a digital garden?
 A digital garden is an online space at the intersection of a notebook and a blog, where digital gardeners share seeds of thoughts to be cultivated in public.
 Contrary to a blog, where articles and essays have a publication date and start decaying as soon as they are published, a digital garden is evergreen: digital gardeners keep on editing and refining their notes.
 [Ness Labs](https://nesslabs.com/digital-garden-set-up)